 Federal agencies often use outside contractors to provide goods and services, or employ temporary workers from private sector temporary or leasing agencies.
 For purposes of recording the injuries and illnesses of private sector workers, the key question for Federal agencies is whether they supervise such workers on a day-to-day basis.
-When making determinations as to whether to record the injuries and illnesses of private sector workers, Federal agencies must use the criteria set forth in § 1904.31 concerning day-to-day supervision.
+When making determinations as to whether to record the injuries and illnesses of Start Printed Page 47187private sector workers, Federal agencies must use the criteria set forth in § 1904.31 concerning day-to-day supervision.
 Of course, if a private contractor or temporary agency is conducting work at a Federal establishment, and provides day-to-day supervision for its employees, the contractor or temporary agency, not the Federal agency, would be responsible for recording injuries and illnesses.

 Federal agencies are also responsible for recording the recordable injuries and illnesses of employees from other Federal agencies they supervise on a day-to-day basis.
 For example, if a Federal employee from the Department of Commerce is detailed to a Department of Transportation (DOT) establishment, the DOT establishment would be responsible for recording any recordable injury or illness if the detailed employee is supervised by DOT personnel on a day-to-day basis.
 On the other hand, if for example, a Federal employee from the Department of Interior is working at a Department of Treasury establishment, but is still being supervised on a day-to-day basis by his or her home office, the Department of Interior would be responsible for recording injuries and illnesses to their employee.